-Jessica oversees the day-to-day operations of the information technology systems, equipment and services for the law school campus.
+Jessica directs all library operations and oversees the day-to-day operations of the information technology systems, equipment and services for the law school campus.
 Jessica also teaches Advanced Legal Research and Law Practice & Technology at the Law School.
 She received her J.D. from Seattle University School of Law and her M.L.S. from the State University of New York at Buffalo.
 Prior to arriving to UConn, Jessica was the Assistant Director for Academic Technology at The John Marshall Law School, and was responsible for managing classroom technology, distance education, and media services.
 She has also created and taught distance education courses at the University of Florida Law School and at The John Marshall Law School.
 Jessica is a member of the Connecticut Bar Association, American Association of Law Libraries (AALL) and Law Librarians of New England (LLNE).
-She currently serves as Chair of the Computing Services Special Interest Section (CS-SIS) for AALL.
+She currently serves as Immediate Past Chair of the Computing Services Special Interest Section (CS-SIS) for AALL.

 Ron and his staff work with alumni and other members of the Law School community who wish to support the advancement of the School through their philanthropy.
 They work collaboratively with the dean to attract the private funding that is vital to keeping the UConn Law School in the forefront of legal education.